5 Great Ways to Boost your Memory

 Focus your attention

-Attention is one of the major key factors of memory.
-For information to move from one’s short-term memory into long-term memory, one needs to pay attention to this information actively.
 Your study area should be free of distractions such as television, music, sibling noises, etc. This would help you hone and is one of the best ways to boost your memory

 Give your brain a workout

 Your brain needs to constantly feel challenged and utilised to develop and improve your memory.
-So, pick up an activity, a brain game, learn a new skill and challenge your brain
+So, pick up an activity, a brain game, learn a new skill and challenge your brain.

 No matter how intellectually challenging the activity, if you’re already good at it, it’s not a good brain exercise.
 The activity needs to be something that’s unfamiliar to your brain to effectively boost your memory.

-Visualize Concepts
+Visualise Concepts

-Outlining ways to boost your memory would not be complete without this.
-This is particularly great for visual learners.
-Visual learners are stimulated by what they see; videos, charts, colours, etc. Many other learners can benefit greatly from visualizing the information they study.
-More focus should be given to the visual cues in textbooks and when taking notes, you should include diagrams, mind maps, or even colours. uLesson does a great job of making their lessons visually appealing.
-Check out their free lessons to get a taste of what it’s like to learn with them.
+Many other learners can benefit greatly from visualising the information they study.
+More focus should be given to the visual cues in textbooks, and when taking notes, you should include diagrams, mind maps, or even colours.

-Relate information to what you already know.
+Relate information to what you already know

 When I encounter new information that seems difficult for me to remember, I simply try to connect it to something I already know.
-This makes it easier for me to recollect that piece of information when needed.
+This makes it easier for me to recall that piece of information when needed.
 As you learn a new concept, think of your everyday life and the similar things you can tie to what you’re learning.

 Make use of Mnemonic Devices